 Choosing a Selling Plan

-Amazon offers 2 selling plans: individual and professional.
-Below, you’ll see a breakdown of each plan’s pros, cons, and fees.
+Amazon offers two selling plans: individual and professional.
+Below, you’ll see a breakdown of each plan’s pros, cons and fees.

 Individual Seller Plan